owid/etl/docs/guides/data-work/update-data.md

     - Switch to `master` branch, ensure it's up-to-date and **not dirty**.
     - Use the ETL Dashboard to create new versions of the steps (by duplicating the old ones).
-    - Run the command suggested by the ETL Dashboard to create a PR with a staging server
+    - Create a PR with a staging server with
         ```bash
         etl pr update-{short_name} --title ":bar_chart: Update {short_name}"
         ```